Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Li Yu

 I need to also supplement Ed’s comment there because every quarter we add a lot of loans, the new loans are basically been made at the floor levels.
 So on the new loan made it's always taking a delayed time, okay?
-Time, in fact [ph] from the whole situation, so it is real hard to calculate it.
+Time, effect on the whole situation, so it is real hard to calculate it.
 We can only range it going forward.

 Bob Ramsey

-Okay, and if I heard you right, you said that you had about one-sixth of the benefit in the December quarter and so if you get five-sixth in the March quarter, I guess five-sixth of 3 million would be something a little bit north of 2 million of benefit is that fair?
-This is annualized obviously, I have to -- you have to break it out by the quarter?
+Okay, and if I heard you right, you said that you had about 1/6 of the benefit in the December quarter.
+And so, if you get 5/6 in the March quarter, I guess 5/6 of $3 million would be something a little bit north of $2 million of benefit, is that fair?
+That's annualized, obviously, I have to -- you have to break it out by the quarter.

 Edward Czajka